Use Two HTTP Requests - JSON and Binary

 - @RequestPart declares specific data type followed by Product (our class) or MultipartFile (Spring predefined class for binary objects)

 The key here is adding the type ‘application/json’.
 Here we just create a binary object from the JSON and the type and then append it to the request body.
+If you are using Postman, you can simply choose Content Type for each request part.

+Which approach would you choose?
 If you find this article interesting and wish to read similar content, go ahead and subscribe to our newsletter.
 There are plenty of exciting stories coming up.